Fabian-Kleine/weather-app/README.md

 ## Features

-- Suche per Postleitzahl oder Ortsname
+- Search by postal code or city name
-- Folgende Wetterdaten werden angezeigt:
+- The following weather data is displayed:
-    - Vollständige Ortsbeschreibung (PLZ, Stadt, Staat, etc.)
+    - Full location description (postal code, city, state, etc.)
-    - Min., Max. und Ø Temperatur
+    - Min., Max., and Avg. temperature
-    - Wetterlage als Icon und Beschreibung
+    - Weather condition as an icon and description
-    - Uhrzeit Sonnenaufgang
+    - Sunrise time
-    - Uhrzeit Sonnenuntergang
+    - Sunset time
-    - UV-Index
+    - UV index
-    - Windstärke mit Pfeil für Windrichtung
+    - Wind speed with an arrow indicating wind direction
-    - Windböen
+    - Wind gusts
-    - Niederschlag
+    - Precipitation
-- Aktuelle Uhrzeit in der Navigationsleiste
+- Current time in the navigation bar
-- Wetter und Ø Temperatur der Nächsten vier Tage
+- Weather and Avg. temperature for the next four days
-- Hintergrund wird dunkler oder heller abhängig von der aktuellen Wetterlage
+- Background brightness adjusts based on the current weather condition
-- Geocode Lokalisierung
+- Geocode localization
-- Spechern der letzten Anfrage im LocalStorage
+- Save the last request in LocalStorage
-- Graph für Temperatur
+- Temperature graph